sg893052/sonic-buildimage/L2/DHCP_Snooping/DHCP_Snooping_HLD.md

 Go back to [Beginning of the document](#dhcp-snooping).
 ## 1.3 Scalability Requirements

+1. DHCP Snooping feature is qualified to handle upto 4096 DHCPv4 clients.
-1. DHCP Snooping feature is qualified to handle upto 1024 clients.
+1. DHCP Snooping feature is qualified to handle upto 4096 DHCPv6 clients.
-2. DHCP Snooping feature is qualified to handle 64 static binding entries.
+2. DHCP Snooping feature is qualified to handle upto 1024 static binding entries.

 Go back to [Beginning of the document](#dhcp-snooping).
 ## 1.4 Warm Boot Requirements